It is so delightful when your strawberry plants produce a bumper crop of ripe, juicy red berries.

-Companion planting is an age-old gardening technique that can have huge benefits if done right.
+When done well, it can offer many benefits.
 However, it can just as easily lead to problems if the wrong combinations are made.

-Today, I’ll address the best and worst strawberry companions so you know exactly which ones to choose in order to give your garden the best chance at success.
+Today, I’ll address the best and worst strawberry companions so you know exactly which ones to choose to give your garden the best chance of success.

 Good companion plants help keep bugs away from strawberries and improve their flavor, among other benefits.